top of page

 2. Developmental History & Presenting Issues Assessment: Our clinicians will then complete a face to face or video call with you (or child’s parent or carer for children assessments) to gather information on the development, behaviour, and skills since birth.
 The call systematically covers developmental, medical, clinical and educational history and captures early and current presenting issues.
 This appointment usually takes 90 minutes.

-3. Neuropsychological/Psychometric Assessments: Neuropsychological tests are specialised tests that assess various cognitive functions, such as attention, memory, executive function, and processing speed.
+Neuropsychological tests are specialised tests that assess various cognitive functions, such as attention, memory, executive function, and processing speed.
 Neuropsychological tests are useful in psychological testing for ADHD because they can provide information about the underlying neurocognitive processes that may contribute to ADHD symptoms.
 These subtests can provide valuable information for understanding the specific executive functioning deficits that may be contributing to ADHD symptoms and inform the development of appropriate interventions and accommodations.

-4. Observational Interview: Our clinician will arrange a convenient time and day for an online video session using Microsoft Teams with you (and your child - for children assessments).
+Our clinician will arrange a convenient time and day for an online video session using Microsoft Teams with you (and your child - for children assessments).
 The clinician will ask you (and the child/young person) questions relating to various daily living elements and focus on ADHD characteristics.
 The clinician will also ask you (and your child) about additional topics such as sleep, mental health and their behaviour.

 5. Feedback and Report: After the assessment sessions, the clinician will agree on an appropriate outcome based on all the information and evidence from all components of the assessment as well as the diagnostic criteria from the Diagnostic and Statistical Manual Of Mental Disorders - 5th Ed.
-(DSM-5).
+(DSM-5)

 Different assessment options include:

-Comprehensive ADHD Assessment with Neuropsychological Cognitive Assessment: Pre-screening questionnaires, developmental history interview, clinical observation interview, cognitive and adaptive assessment (WISC/WAIS, VABS etc), Qb Check, feedback session & comprehensive report with advice, strategies and recommendations.
+Comprehensive ADHD Assessment with Neuropsychological Cognitive Assessment (£1150): Pre-screening questionnaires, developmental history interview, clinical observation interview, cognitive and adaptive assessment (WISC/WAIS, or CREYOS Neuropsychological battery), feedback session & comprehensive report with advice, strategies and recommendations.
 As part of the assessment, the consultant may also explore other co-occurring conditions such as conduct disorder, Anxiety, Depression and/or other disorders.
-This assessment is only offered in-person (see our locations)
+View Availability & Book